Snehalkmore/notes/Multithreading-Notes.md

 3. interrupted() - this method is used to check the state of thread wether it is interrupted or not.
 When thread is alive this method return true.

 4. sleep() - this method is used to BLOCK the thread for given interval of time.
 This method throws InterruptedException if the thread is interrupted while it is in sleep.
-This method releases lock over object
+This method pauses the current thread and DOES NOT release any locks.
+This method belongs to thread call and called in any context by Thread.sleep(1000)

-5. wait() - wait method NOT releases the lock over object.
-Thread calls wait(), however, no other threads can access the lock until the thread wakes up or notified.
+5. wait() - instance method that’s used for thread synchronization. it can only be called from a synchronized block.
+It releases the lock on the object so that another thread can jump in and acquire a lock.
+This method Releases the lock over the object and takes the thread to WAITING state.
+And the thread remains in that state until some other thread calls the notify() method over the same object.

 6. yield() -  This method instructs the thread schedular to pass the CPU to other waiting thread if any